If you get Universal credit, you can apply online if:

-You’ll qualify for the Healthy Start scheme if you’re at least 10 weeks pregnant or you have at least one child that’s under 4.
+- you’re at least 10 weeks pregnant or have at least one child under 4 years old

-- Universal Credit (only if your family’s take-home pay is £408 or less per month from employment)
+- your family’s monthly ‘take-home pay for this period’ is £408 or less from employment

 - date of birth

 - benefit award letter if you’re over 18 (you must enter the same information that’s on this letter)

 You can apply by email or phone if you’re at least 10 weeks pregnant, or have at least one child under 4 years old, and get either:

 - Income-based Jobseeker’s Allowance